Town Hall railway station, Melbourne

-Town Hall railway station is an under-construction heavy commuter rail railway station on the Cranbourne, Pakenham and Sunbury lines, serving the Melbourne CBD in Victoria, Australia.
-When opened as part of the Metro Tunnel project, Town Hall will be an underground premium station, featuring an island platform with two faces.
-The station will connect directly to Flinders Street station via an underground concourse.
+Town Hall station is an underground railway station operated by Metro Trains Melbourne on the Cranbourne, Pakenham and Sunbury lines, part of the Melbourne rail network.
+It serves the Melbourne city centre in Melbourne, Victoria, Australia.

+Opened as part of the Metro Tunnel project, Town Hall is an underground premium station, featuring an island platform with two platforms.
+The station connects directly to Flinders Street station via an underground concourse.
 Major construction commenced in April 2018 and was completed in October 2025.
-The station is set to open on 30 November 2025, along with the rest of the Metro Tunnel.
+The station opened on 30 November 2025, along with the rest of the Metro Tunnel.

-It is being built below Swanston Street between Flinders and Collins Streets and will serve local destinations including St Paul's Cathedral, Federation Square, Southbank and the Degraves Street dining precinct.
-It is named after the nearby Melbourne Town Hall.
+Named after the nearby Melbourne Town Hall, the station is located beneath Swanston Street between Flinders and Collins Streets and connects to tram services on these streets.
+It serves local destinations including St Paul's Cathedral, Federation Square, Southbank and the Degraves Street dining precinct.

 History

 The Metro Tunnel project began in 2015, with early works commencing on the two central business district (CBD) station sites in 2017.
 In April 2017, City Square on Swanston Street was fenced off for the commencement of construction and staging works.
 Major station works at Town Hall began in 2018.

 Cross Yarra Partnership, led by Lendlease, was named as the preferred bidder for the construction contract in July 2017 and designs for the project's five stations were presented by the consortium were released publicly, as well as details of connections to existing stations and streetscapes.
 In November 2017, after a naming competition, it was announced the CBD South station would be named Town Hall, after the nearby Melbourne Town Hall.
 Updated designs were revealed by the government in 2018 that showed Town Hall and State Library stations would feature large platform caverns with archways, and that there would be multiple entrances.

 City Square, Port Philip Arcade on Flinders Street and several small shops along Swanston Street were demolished to allow construction of the station.